 Don’t come to Scotland hoping to avoid Italian, Polish, Chinese, Indian, or Irish communities.
-They’ve been here for generations, Polish from as early as 1850.
-Those good people have contributed to Scotland’s intellectual thought and its economy in way we can never fully repay.
+They’ve been here for generations, Polish as early as 1850.
+Bonnie Prince Charlie’s mother was Polish.
+Those people have contributed to Scotland’s intellectual thought and its economy in ways we can never fully repay.
 We have an international outlook and proud of it.

 Don’t come to Scotland thinking the standards of southern England are the standards by which all things must be judged.
 That really gets up our nose.
 London-centric is for Londoners, or wealthy Saudi Arabians and Russians buying gazillion pound properties with massive tax and rates exemptions.

 Don’t come to Scotland to buy Highland property to make a quick killing and go south again.
 And don’t buy land and fence it off.
 Everywhere is a right of way except your home.
 Ultimately, we want the land back in the ownership of the state – us.

-Come to Scotland ready and willing to help build a happy, thriving, exalted society that will endure.
+Come to Scotland ready and willing to help build a happy, thriving, exalted society that will endure, one in which challenging authority is not considered subversive.
 Scots see themselves first as a human being, then a Scot, and a citizen of the world.
-Know the grass roots momentum that is termed Scottish nationalism expresses those humane values.
+Know the grass roots momentum that is termed ‘Scottish nationalism’ expresses those humane values – together with small nation pride.
 Come prepared to elevate what is good in human nature.
 Exercise an open mind; be curious and wise, able to contribute to our society in joyous, positive ways.
 Jettison the habit of comparison.
-Supress envy, and train anger to right injustice, not to demoralise your neighbour.
+Suppress envy, and train anger to right injustice, not to demoralise others.
 Be compassionate, good humoured, happy to be part of a new era in civic camaraderie and open government.
-Let your affection have free play.